vc-csv13/EX01-HelloWorld/README.md

 ### Submitting the code for this project

+Before submitting your code the first time, you will need to add a webhook to this project to trigger the build in the cloud.
+This process is simple, and only required once per assignment.
+First, go to the **Settings** tab at the top of this page.
+It's right next to **Insights**.
+Then along the left side select **Webhooks**.
+On the Webhooks page click **Add Webhook** and copy http://209.129.49.16:8080/github-webhook/ into the **Payload URL** input box and then click **Add Webhook**.
+That's it.
+Every time you push code now, a new build will test your latest changes.
+The results are pasted to the #build channel in slack.

 At the bottom of CLion there should be a view tab labeled **Version Control**.
 Select this tab at the bottom of the screen.
 You should see a tab called **Local Changes**.
 Under **Unversion Files** you should have one file: `main.cc`.